-Conversion optimization rate (CRO), which means increasing the percentage of users converting into customers through your business website, will grow further in the marketing strategies for 2018.
+Conversion optimization rate (CRO), which means increasing the percentage of users converting into customers through your business website, will grow further in the marketing strategies for the coming years.

 CRO is closely related to search engine optimization (SEO) and can double its gains with better organic search and better converting websites.

 Corporate blogging guarantees many benefits: optimize organic search, build a community, set up a participating dialogue with suspects, prospects and customers.